marceltannich/arnie-git/README.md

 ## Usage

-Whenever you'd normally use `git`, use `arnie` instead, followed by whatever command or alias and any flags you'd like to pass.
+Whenever you'd normally use `git`, use `arnie-git` instead, followed by whatever command or alias and any flags you'd like to pass.